sfigg/commercialization-public/docset/manufacture/desktop/windows-deployment-sample-scripts-sxs.md

 ## <span id="start_layout__layoutmodification.xml_"></span><span id="START_LAYOUT__LAYOUTMODIFICATION.XML_"></span>Start layout (LayoutModification.xml)

-The Start tile layout in Windows 10 provides OEMs the ability to append tiles to the default Start layout to include Web links, secondary tiles, Windows apps, and Classic Windows applications.
+The Start tile layout in Windows 10 provides OEMs the ability to append tiles to the default Start layout to include Web links, secondary tiles, Windows apps, and Windows desktop applications.
 OEMs can use this layout to make it applicable to multiple regions or markets without duplicating a lot of the work.
 In addition, OEMs can add up to three default apps to the frequently used apps section in the system area, which delivers sytem-driven lists o the user including important or frequently accessed system locations and recently installed apps.

 To take advantage of all these new features and have the most robust and complete Start customization experience for Windows 10, consider creating a LayoutModification.xml file.
 This file specifies how the OEM tiles should be laid out in Start.
 For more information about how to customize the new Start layout, see the topic [Customize the Windows 10 Start screen](https://msdn.microsoft.com/library/windows/hardware/mt170651) in the Windows 10 Partner Documentation.